-The ISS-ABOVE – your personal control centre for the ISS!
+The ISS-ABOVE – your personal control center for the ISS!

-Experience the amazing view of the astronauts on your own screen
+Experience the amazing views of the astronauts on your own screen

-ISS-ABOVE brings this feed to your screen, at home, at work, in your Lobby/waiting area or at your children’s school.
-There is no better way to share the fascination of spaceflight.
+ISS-ABOVE brings all these views to your screen, whether at home, at work, in the company’s reception or waiting area, or at your children’s school.
+The fascination of space travel can thus be conveyed impressively.

-Follow the ISS and when you can see it in your sky
+Follow the ISS and learn when you can see it

-Additionally, the PiGlow module of the ISS-ABOVE displays the next pass independently from a screen.
-The LEDs provide information by:
+In addition, the flashing PiGlow module of the ISS-ABOVE shows you the next pass of the space station even without a screen.
+The LEDs show you through: